rnddg/eat/index.md

 title: Research & Recipes
 ---

-This project was started as a way to organize, add to, and use my growing recipe collection after seeing my dad struggle with his 20-year-old recipe binder.
+This project was started as a way to organize, add to, and access a growing recipe collection.